hiepnguyenbg/EduMentor-Subscription-Analysis/README.md

 ### Billing Period Analysis

-- **Yearly subscriptions drove 97% of revenue.** Primarily from Premium Plus and Standard plans, yearly subscriptions were dominant but revenue declined significantly by December 2021.
+- **Yearly subscriptions followed the overall trend.** Accounting for a dominant **97% of total revenue**, yearly subscriptions' trend was nearly identical to overall sales: they peaked in early 2020 and then declined significantly by the end of 2021.
-- **Monthly subscriptions remained more stable.** Monthly subscriptions showed consistency, reflecting demand for flexible commitments.
+- **Monthly subscriptions showed a volatile trend.** While their revenue share was small, monthly subscriptions peaked at $18K in March 2020 before dropping to $10K by July 2020.
+After several fluctuations, they recovered to end the period at $14K, indicating a volatile yet resilient user that values flexible commitments.

 ### Regional Performance

-- **North America led revenue.** During the peak-COVID months in early 2020, North America made up almost two thirds of weekly subscriptions, and most of the spike in Premium Plus was contained to this region.
-North America contributed nearly 50% of total sales over the two years.
+* **North America led revenue.** During the peak of the pandemic in early 2020, North America made up almost two-thirds of weekly subscriptions, and most of the spike in Premium Plus was contained to this region.
+The region contributed nearly 50% of total sales over the two years.
-- **EMEA showed volatility.** Revenue fluctuations in EMEA might reflect challenges in consistent adoption across diverse educational systems.
+* **EMEA showed volatility.** Revenue fluctuations in EMEA suggest challenges in consistent adoption across diverse educational systems.

 # Recommendations